 Multiple PREA signage was posted throughout the facility.
-The signs were visible at the entrance point, in the food service area, the various dormitories, and above the inmate telephones in the courtyard area, etc. The auditor also observed boxes labeled "PREA" located throughout the facility.
+The signs were visible at the entrance point, in the food service area, the various dormitories, and above the inmate telephones area, etc. The auditor also observed boxes labeled "PREA" located throughout the facility.
 This box is used for inmates and staff to submit PREA related complaints/concerns.